Bioarchaeology: Mechanical stress and activity indicators

 Examining the effects that activities has upon the skeleton allows the archaeologist to examine who was doing what kinds of labor, and how activities were structured within society.
 Labor within the household may be divided according to gender and age, or be based on other social structures.
 Human remains can allow archaeologists to uncover these patterns.

 Living bones are subject to Wolff's law, which states that bones are physically affected and remodeled by physical activity or inactivity.
 Increases in mechanical stress tend to produce thicker and stronger bones.
 Disruptions in homeostasis caused by nutritional deficiency or disease or profound inactivity/disuse/disability can lead to bone loss.
 While the acquisition of bipedal locomotion and body mass appear to determine the size and shape of children's bones, activity during the adolescent growth period seems to exert a greater influence on the size and shape of adult bones than exercise later in life.

-Muscle attachment sites (entheses) have been thought to be impacted in the same way, causing entheseal changes.
-These changes were widely used to study activity-patterns, but research has shown that processes associated with aging have a greater impact than occupational stresses.
-It has also been shown that geometric changes to bone structure (described above) and entheseal changes differ in their underlying cause with the latter little affected by occupation.
+Muscle or ligament attachment sites on bones (entheses) are also considered to be impacted by habitual biomechanical loading, leading to the occurrence of various entheseal changes.
+These changes are routinely used in the field to study activity-patterns.
+An extensive body of recent experimental research on laboratory animals and documented skeletons has confirmed that habitual muscle recruitment can indeed significantly affect entheseal variation in three-dimensional (3D) morphology - especially when this is quantified based on repeatable and validated morphometric approaches (such as for example V.E.R.A.
+1.0 - first introduced in 2016 - and V.E.R.A.
+2.0).
+In contrast, previous research relying on the use of traditional methods (visual scoring systems) has shown that processes associated with aging may have a greater impact than occupational stresses.
+It has also been shown that geometric changes to bone structure (described above) and scored entheseal changes differ in their underlying cause with the latter little affected by occupation.
 Joint changes, including osteoarthritis, have been used to infer occupations, but in general these are also manifestations of the aging process.